Join Our Team: Clinical Trials Office

 Responsibilities of an undergraduate intern may include reviewing medical records, compiling data from public data sets, assisting clinical research coordinators, and assisting physicians with publications and data abstraction.

-Undergraduate students should expect to commit approximately 10 to 15 hours for a minimum of 2 quarters or 1 semester.
+Undergraduate students should expect to commit approximately 10 to 15 hours for a minimum of two quarters or one semester.
 Upon completion of the internship, a presentation or publication will be required to validate your internship and provide you with recognition for the data abstracted.
-For more information, contact Gina Varner, Academic Internship Manager, (858) 822-5379.

 The CTO collaborates with the San Diego State University Graduate School of Public Health through the Master’s in Public Health (MPH) field placement program.
 Graduate interns assist in the collection of clinical data and maintenance of research files for cancer clinical trials.
 As part of the academic internship, the intern will also participate in a cancer-related public health research project.